top of page

 memory has passed.
 Only imagination remains.

-as we rest up from fighting the vines in the midday heat.
+rest up from fighting the vines in the midday heat.
 Refuge & sentinel.
-Constant
+Constant markers of the

 Geo Jackson_edited.jpg